Local Action Worldwide

 Local Conferences of Youth (LCOY) are events by YOUNGO, the official children and youth constituency to the United Nations Framework Convention of Climate Change.
-LCOY organisers bring the annual climate negotiations, to their home countries and make sure that words are turned into action.
-At LCOYs, young people connect to each other, teach, learn, and organise themselves to make their voices heard to our state leader.
-LCOYs form a network in which youth can connect across borders and explore ways to collaborate on a regional or global level.
+LCOY organisers bring the annual climate negotiations to their home countries and make sure that words are turned into action.
+At LCOYs, young people connect to each other, teach, learn, and organise themselves to make their voices heard to our state leaders.
+LCOYs form a network in which youth can connect across borders and explore ways to collaborate on a regional and global level.

-Local Conferences of Youth, LCOYs, are events by and embedded in the YOUNGO that build capacities and knowledge of, train, educate and empower young people in a country or region to take action on climate change and sustainable development.
+Local Conferences of Youth are events by and embedded in YOUNGO.
+They build capacities of young people and train and educate them to take action on climate change and sustainable development.

-Engagement in the organising process of, and participation at the Local COYs should follow the principle of inclusivity.
+Engagement in the organising process of, and participation at the Local COYs follows the principle of inclusivity.
 YOUNGO welcomes and values the contributions that individuals who identify as members of marginalized communities bring to the climate movement, and encourages Indigenous people, people of colour, women, people identifying as LGBTQI+, members of ethnic minorities, immigrants and people with disabilities to be involved and represented throughout the LCOY processes.
+People with all levels of education and experience are welcome.
 We recognize that this list is neither exhaustive nor representative of the intersectionality present within each individual.

 The organising process must be led by young people and youth-led Entities.
-Youth are the primary participants of these conferences.
+Youth are the primary participants of LCOYs.

-LCOYs emanate from, benefit and form a part of community of young people who want to work together to fight climate change and promote mutual empowerment.
+LCOYs are part of and nurture a community of young people who want to work together to fight climate change and promote mutual empowerment.
 To do so, LCOYs actively cooperate with

 - young people and youth organisations within the same country or region,

-- co-LCOYs, especially those in the same region,
+- other LCOYs, especially those in the same region,

 - the YOUNGO LCOY Working Group,